FINANCIAL INFORMATION: Winter Session - 2018

 Registration Fee ($30) - Charged to all students during summer and winter sessions and to part-time students during the fall/spring terms.

-received after billing and fee payment deadlines.
+after fee payment deadlines.

 Tuition is charged and is not refundable for course withdrawals after these dates.